SuperEvilMegacorp/vainglory-assets/source/includes/_requests.md

 The Server will respond with a `Content-Type` header that mirrors the format requested by the Client.

+## GZIP

+Clients can specify the header `Content-Encoding: gzip` and the server will compress responses.
+Given the size of matches, this can have significant performance benefits.

 ## Pagination

 Where applicable, the server allows requests to limit the number of results